19hours/sg-statutes/Acts/Settled Estates Act.md

 21\.
 When application is made to the court or a judge either to approve of a particular lease or to vest any powers of leasing in trustees, the court or judge shall require the applicant to produce such evidence as is sufficient to enable the nature, value and circumstances of the estate to be ascertained, and the terms and conditions on which leases thereof ought to be authorised.

-### After approval of a lease court to direct who shall be the lessor
+### After approval of lease court to direct who shall be lessor

 22\.—(1) When a particular lease or contract for a lease is approved by the court or a judge, the court or judge shall direct what person or persons shall execute the same as lessor.